 Professional drivers

-If you are from a non-EU country and enter Germany via the "Special regulations for professional drivers", you may, under certain conditions, enter the country without recognition and without a formal vocational qualification.
+If you are from a non-EU country and enter Germany via the "Special regulations for professional drivers", you may, under certain conditions, enter the country without recognition and without a formal non-academic vocational qualification.

 Info box